openstack/keystone-specs/specs/mitaka/implied-roles.rst

 the required abstraction is a set of role assignments, not a tree or a graph.

 An example set of implied roles:

-The `reader` role is for people that need to be able to inspect the values of resources in a project, but not make any changes to those resources.
+* The `reader` role is for people that need to be able to inspect the values of resources in a project, but not make any changes to those resources.

-The `editor` role is for people that need to make standard changes, such as creating new virtual machines and  allocating floating IP address.
-All `editors`  should have access to the resources specified by the `reader` role.
+* The `editor` role is for people that need to make standard changes, such as creating new virtual machines and  allocating floating IP address.
+All users with `editor` roles should have access to the resources specified by the `reader` role.

 Each of the services have their own admin roles defined.
 In addition, the two storage focused services have a joint role called `storage_admin` that implies